Mahavira Hall: Japan

 Mahavira Halls in Japan emerged through cultural exchange, notably with the founding of Manpuku-ji in Uji, Kyoto in 1661 by the Chinese monk Yinyuan Longqi (Ingen Ryūki), who founded the Ōbaku Zen tradition of Japanese Buddhism.
 Designed in the Ming dynasty style, Manpuku-ji's Mahavira Hall is built with keyaki (zelkova) wood, featuring symmetrical layouts and peach-shaped carvings to ward off evil, and was designated a National Treasure in 2024.
 Most Ōbaku Zen-affiliated temples that were later built after the founding of Manpuku-ji also feature similar architectural stylings, including the Mahavira Hall.
 Like in many Chinese temples, the Mahavira Hall in many Ōbaku Zen temples also typically enshrine Śākyamuni as the central image, which reflects the heavy influence of Ming dynasty Chinese Buddhist culture on Ōbaku Zen practices.

 Korea

-In Korea, the construction of Mahavira Halls dates to the Unified Silla period (668–935), as exemplified at Tongdosa in South Gyeongsang Province.
-The current structure was rebuilt in 1644 during the Joseon dynasty.
-It stands on a 1-meter-high stone platform with a unique T-shaped roof and deep eaves supported by multiple brackets.
-Unlike other halls, it functions as a Diamond Precept Platform, housing Buddha's relics and a robe brought by monk Jajang from China instead of statues.
-Tongdosa's Mahavira Hall, designated National Treasure No. 290, underscores the role of relics in Korean Buddhist worship.
+In Korea, beopdang refers to buildings that enshrine Buddha and Bodhisattva.
+The name of beopdang differs on the type of deity enshrined.

+Daeungjeon (대웅전; 大雄殿) refers to buildings that enshrine Sakyamuni.
+It is also called daeungbojeon (대웅보전) to show respect.
+It is located at the center of the temple and often also houses Manjushri and Samantabhadra.
+The altar in the center of the building is called sumidan (수미단; 須彌壇) and datjip (닫집, structure made like the eaves of a wooden building) is placed over the main statue.
+Various Buddhist paintings are placed behind Sakyamuni.
+A notable example is daeungjeon of Sudeoksa which is designated as national treasure.